Is your placenta

 - Immune System Disorders: Research has shown that MSCs from placental tissue to have superior immune properties compared to MSCs from the umbilical cord making them better suited for potential treatments for disorders like Type 1 diabetes, lupus, and multiple sclerosis.

-Alzheimer's: In a South Korean clinical, MSCs from placental tissue improved memory, enhanced their resistance to brain inflammation, and slowed their disease progression.
+Alzheimer's: In a South Korean clinical study on mice, MSCs from placental tissue improved memory, enhanced their resistance to brain inflammation, and slowed their disease progression.
 The researchers concluded: “the findings strongly support the therapeutic potential and clinical use of Placenta Derived-MSCs in Alzheimer's diseases.”

 Multiple Sclerosis: Using a similar approach as the Alzheimer’s trial, researchers used MSCs from placental tissue to treat multiple sclerosis in mice.
 The treatment slowed the progression of the disease and reduced the immune response the body usually mounts against nerve cells.